Morningstar88/20-Apps-to-Help-Earth/README.md

 <h1 align="center"> 20-Apps-to-Help-Earth :bulb:</h1>

 <h2>A collection of mobile and web apps solving water shortages, deforestation, poverty, unemployment, and food waste.
 In 2016, we can create decentralized change without corporate interference...</h2>
+<h2>One of our major aims is to make crowdfunding fun, by turning the fundraising environment into a game.</h2>

 <p align="center">
 <img src="http://i.imgur.com/42bYJfQ.jpg">